warkrismagic/mcp-ui-fork_research/packages/server/README.md

 ----

-**`mcp-ui`** brings interactive web components to your [Model Context Protocol](https://modelcontextprotocol.io/introduction) (MCP) workflow.
-Build on the server, render on the client — let your MCP server deliver dynamic HTML resources out of the box.
+**`mcp-ui`** brings interactive web components to the [Model Context Protocol](https://modelcontextprotocol.io/introduction) (MCP).
+Deliver rich, dynamic UI resources directly from your MCP server to be rendered by the client.
+Take AI interaction to the next level!

 > *This project is an experimental playground for MCP UI ideas.
 Expect rapid iteration and community-driven enhancements!*

 <video src="https://github.com/user-attachments/assets/51f7c712-8133-4d7c-86d3-fdca550b9767"></video>

-## 💡 What Is `mcp-ui`?
+## 💡 What's `mcp-ui`?

 `mcp-ui` is a TypeScript SDK comprising two packages:

 * **`@mcp-ui/server`**: Utilities to generate `HtmlResourceBlock` objects on your MCP server.
 * **`@mcp-ui/client`**: UI components (e.g., `<HtmlResource />`) to render those blocks in the browser and handle their events.

-Together, they let you define reusable HTML resource blocks on the server side and seamlessly display them and react to their actions in any MCP host environment.
+Together, they let you define reusable UI resource blocks on the server side, seamlessly display them in the client, and react to their actions in the MCP host environment.

 ## ✨ Core Concepts